c-smile/sciter-js-sdk/docs/md/Clipboard.md

 * #### `Clipboard.readText()`

-  returns either string or undefined if clipboard is doe not contain textual data.
+  returns either string or undefined if clipboard does not contain textual data.

 * #### `Clipboard.write(data)`